vectara/vectara-docs/www/docs/console-ui/reset_or_delete_corpus.md

 ---
 id: reset-or-delete-corpus
-title: Reset or delete a corpus
+title: Reset or Delete a Corpus
 ---

 If you've decided to stop using a corpus you have three options.